A Real Estate Pro’s Secrets: How To Avoid Common Plumbing Issues

 When using a plumbing snake, it’s important to be aware of any potential risks such as splashing water or sewer gas when dealing with a clogged drain.

-Additionally, it is possible that while attempting to remove a clog, you could create another one by breaking off pieces of debris that get caught elsewhere in the pipe.
+It is possible that while attempting to remove a clog, you could create another one by breaking off pieces of debris that get caught elsewhere in the pipe.

 To avoid these issues, make sure to practice caution when using a plumbing snake and consider calling in a professional if necessary.